Pylons/pyramid/docs/narr/traversal.rst

 Traversal
 =========

-When :term:`traversal` is used, the :mod:`repoze.bfg` *Router* parses the URL associated with the request and splits the URL into path segments.
+When :term:`traversal` is used within a :mod:`repoze.bfg` application, the :mod:`repoze.bfg` *Router* parses the URL associated with the request.
+It splits the URL into individual path segments.
 Based on these path segments, :mod:`repoze.bfg` traverses a *model graph* in order to find a :term:`context`.
 It then attempts to find a :term:`view` based on the *type* of the context (specified by its Python class type or any :term:`interface` attached to it).
 If :mod:`repoze.bfg` finds a :term:`view` for the context, it calls it and returns a response to the user.